-I’m Father Rob Ketcham, the chaplain of Saint John the Baptist Diocesan High School in New York.
+I’m Father Rob Ketcham, chaplain of Saint John the Baptist High School in New York.

 I make short videos for the students at the school, and it was suggested that I make them available online.
 So I created petersboat.net.
 Other categories have been added to the videos here, all of which are directed toward my students and their families.

 I hope you enjoy the site.
-I don’t post things very often (only once a week or so), so you may want to follow on Twitter or Facebook – I’ll post updates there.
+I don’t post things very often (only once a week or so), so you may want to follow by Email or on Facebook.

 The name petersboat.net comes from when Jesus got into Saint Peter’s boat.
 The crowd on land was so great that Jesus could teach only those very near to him.
 So, “getting into one of the boats, which was Simon’s, he asked him to put out a little from the land.
 And he taught the people from the boat” (Lk 5:3).